PurdueECE264/2020FallProblems-Lu/HW17Huffman1/README.md

 that the input does *not* have space or new line separating them.
 This requirement allows space or new line to be part of the data.

+You can assume that the input is a valid post-order traversal of a Huffman compression tree.
+Your program does not need to check whether the input is valid.

 Your Program's Output
 =====================